DillonHammill/DataEditR/README.md

-Manual data entry and editing in R can be tedious, especially if you have limited coding experience and are accustomed to using software with a Graphical User Interface (GUI). **DataEditR** is an R package that makes it easy to view, enter and edit data within R, due to its convenient interactive GUI that supports many of the data manipulation operations supported by other commonly used GUI-oriented software.
+Manual data entry and editing in R can be tedious, especially if you have limited coding experience and are accustomed to using software with a Graphical User Interface (GUI). **DataEditR** is an R package built on shiny and rhandsontable that makes it easy to interactively view, enter, filter and edit data.
 If you are new to **DataEditR** visit
 <https://dillonhammill.github.io/DataEditR/> to get started.

 ## Installation